We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 Toronto is headquarters for 40% of Canada’s businesses and many international companies.
 Infused with the creative spirit, Toronto hosts 240 different cultures and speaks 130 dialects every day.
 Toronto is home to Life Sciences, CleanTech, ICT, and Agri-food manufacturing.
 There are also five major universities here.

-Toronto Pearson International Airport (YYZ) and Billy Bishop Toronto City Airport (YTZ) are less than 35 minutes bus shuttle away.
+Toronto Pearson International Airport (YYZ) and Billy Bishop Toronto City Airport (YTZ) are less than 35 minutes from downtown by airport shuttle.
 The UP Express connects Toronto’s Pearson International Airport to downtown’s Union Station.
 Or, rent a coach bus and take a team road trip to Toronto from Canada or the US.

 Toronto has most major hotel brands, including Delta, Fairmont, Four Seasons, Hilton, Hyatt, InterContinental, Omni, Renaissance, Ritz-Carlton, Shangri-La Hotel, Sheraton and Westin Toronto.
 To treat the board members or the top clients to something with extra charm, there is a vast range of unique hotels and B&Bs.